This week: LODEKKA

 Loads to choose from, but one that springs to mind is an early memory of sitting on a window sill in our flat in Arnold Circus, London, eating an apple, watching the dustman emptying the huge bins from the workshops below, generally watching the world go by and feeling blissfully happy.
 I was in Arnold Circus a short while ago, I looked up at the window where I sat, it was tiny, I must have been very young.

 John Muir, engineer and author of ‘How to Keep Your Volkswagen Alive’.
 It’s a fantastic book, like a Haynes manual crossed with a Fabulous Furry Freak Brothers comic.
 The book came about because his friends, who although were good with their hands (potters, artists etc.) firmly believed that they couldn’t fix their VW’s themselves (they all owned VW beetles and vans, it was the 60’s).
 They all relied on him as the local mechanic.
 He wrote the book to show them how to do their own maintenance.
 It went on to be one of the most successful self-published books ever.
-It’s much more than a do-it-yourself book, there’s a philosophy behind it that’s quite empowering, It taught me a lot about my own old VW, and a lot more besides.
+Honestly, if you’re looking how to self publish a book, this is much more than a do-it-yourself book, there’s a philosophy behind it that’s quite empowering, It taught me a lot about my own old VW, and a lot more besides.

 Not so much villain, more cad, bounder or rotter: Terry Thomas in ‘School for Scoundrels‘.